 The College of Arts and Sciences is the largest college in Seattle University.
 Our emphasis is on academic excellence, service to the community, and global engagement.
 We provide a liberal arts education in the humanities, the arts, and the social sciences.
-In addition to 41 undergraduate majors and 36 minors, we offer six master's degree programs and one professional post-baccalaureate certificate program.
+In addition to more than 80 undergraduate major and minor degrees, we offer six master's degree programs and one professional advanced degree certificate program.

 Browse all news